 - What is a NetCourse?

-Stata NetCourses are web-based training courses on using Stata;
+Stata NetCourses are weekly lessons to study at your convenience on using Stata;

 they vary in length from six to seven weeks.
 You